📚

 Image From Mr. Chemistry

-To calculate Q, we plug non-equilibrium concentrations or pressures in the law of mass action (our equilibrium formula).
-R is the gas constant (8.314 J/molK or equivalent units), and T is the temperature in Kelvin.
+Remember that to calculate Q; we plug non-equilibrium concentrations or pressures in the law of mass action (Our equilibrium formula).
+R and T are the gas constant (8.314 J/molK or whatever fits your units) and T is the temperature in Kelvin.

-Next, we examine the relationship between ΔG° and K. Using our above equation, we can derive a relationship directly with only ΔG°.
-At equilibrium, the two main conditions are ΔG = 0 and Q = K. Substituting into our equation, we find the following:
+Next, we can look at the relationship between ΔG° and K. Using our above equation, we can derive a relationship directly with only ΔG°.
+At equilibrium, we have two main conditions: ΔG = 0 and Q = K. Substituting into our equation we find the following:

 0 = ΔG° + RTln(K)